devoncowherd/rWeekDir2/Week3/Notes/Project0.md

 * 11As a user, I can register for a customer account. ✅
 * 12As a customer, I can post a money transfer to another account. ✅
 * 13As a customer, I can accept a money transfer from another account. ✅
-* 14A an employee, I can view a log of all transactions.
+* 14A an employee, I can view a log of all transactions.✅

 5/15